James Sowers' The Productize Course Review | Can It Help You Scale Your Business? + An Alternative

 Brian studied Music, Telecommunications, and Media at Indiana University Bloomington.
 Then, he took a Bachelor of Art in Arts and Acoustics at Columbia College Chicago in Chicago, Illinois.
 He currently lives in Orange, Connecticut since his second daughter was born in 2016.

-Who is James Sowers?
+Who Is James Sowers?

 James Sowers is the owner of Productize & Scale.
 He acquired it last October 2022 from Sam Shepler, founder of Testimonial CEO.
 James is also the founder of Castaway, a service that turns podcasts into blogs and newsletters, and Waypoint Consulting.
 He’s also currently the director of The Good, a CRO offering service.
 James also has a podcast called Working Sessions with John Doherty, an editor and SEO expert for 13 years.